Jackspeak: Certain words or terminology that is used in the Canadian Navy.

 Rig of the Day - The uniform to be worn for the day or for a specific activity as laid down in routine orders or by announcement to the ship's company.

-Rig Run - To go ashore, when in other than home port, in uniform.
+Rig Run - To go ashore in uniform, when in other than home port.

-Ring Knocker - An Royal Military College graduate.
+Ring Knocker - A Royal Military College graduate.